LIT-Protocol/docs/docs/sdk/access-control/quick-start.md

 - [encryptFileAndZipWithMetadata()](https://v3.api-docs.getlit.dev/functions/encryption_src.encryptFileAndZipWithMetadata.html) - Used to encrypt a file and then zip it up with the metadata (using [JSZip](https://www.npmjs.com/package/jszip)).
 This is useful for when you don't want to store the file metadata separately.
 - [zipAndEncryptFiles()](https://v3.api-docs.getlit.dev/functions/encryption_src.zipAndEncryptFiles.html) - Used to zip and encrypt multiple files.
 This does **not** include the file metadatas in the zip, so you must store those yourself.

+Encryption can be performed entirely client-side and doesn't require making a request to the Lit nodes.

 In this example, we are using `encryptString()`:

 :::note